SoftFever/OrcaSlicer/doc/print_settings/quality/quality_settings_seam.md

 #### Conditional scarf joint

-Apply scarf joints only to smooth perimeters where traditional seams do not conceal the seams at sharp corners effectively.
+Dynamically applies scarf joints only on smooth, curved perimeters where traditional seams would be visually prominent.
+Sharp corners will still use standard seams to maintain dimensional accuracy.

 #### Scarf joint speed

 This option sets the printing speed for scarf joints.
 It is recommended to print scarf joints at a slow speed (less than 100 mm/s).
-It's also advisable to enable 'Extrusion rate smoothing' if the set speed varies significantly from the speed of the outer or inner walls.
+It's also advisable to enable [Extrusion rate smoothing](speed_settings_advanced) if the set speed varies significantly from the speed of the outer or inner walls.
 If the speed specified here is higher than the speed of the outer or inner walls, the printer will default to the slower of the two speeds.
 When specified as a percentage (e.g., 80%), the speed is calculated based on the respective outer or inner wall speed.
 The default value is set to 100%.

 #### Scarf joint height

-This amount can be specified in millimeters or as a percentage of the current layer height.
-The default value for this parameter is 0.
+Defines the vertical offset for the start of the scarf ramp, specified either in millimeters or as a percentage of the current layer height.
+A value of 0 means the scarf begins at the same height as the current layer and ramps up to the full layer height over the scarf length.
+For example, on the second layer with a 0.2 mm layer height, setting this to 50% (0.1 mm) will start the scarf at 0.3 mm and ramp up to 0.4 mm by the end of the scarf length, while the rest of the lines print at 0.4 mm.
+This setting helps create a smoother transition and can reduce visible seam artifacts.

 #### Scarf around entire wall

-The scarf extends to the entire length of the wall.
+If enabled, the scarf joint wraps around the full perimeter of the wall.
+Typically disabled, as this may increase print time without significant seam improvement.

 #### Scarf length

-Length of the scarf.
-Setting this parameter to zero effectively disables the scarf.
+Defines the horizontal length over which the scarf ramp transitions.
+A value of 0 disables the scarf joint.
+The default (e.g. 20 mm) generally offers smooth and effective blending.

 #### Scarf steps

-Minimum number of segments of each scarf.
+Minimum number of segments used to build the scarf transition.
+More steps create a smoother gradient, but the default value (10) is sufficient in most cases.

 #### Scarf joint flow ratio

-This factor affects the amount of material for scarf joints.
+Adjusts extrusion flow during scarf printing.
+A value of 100% applies standard flow.
+Lower values reduce flow but may introduce under-extrusion.
+Recommended to keep at 100%.

 #### Scarf joint for inner walls

-Use scarf joint for inner walls as well.
+When enabled, scarf joints are also applied to inner perimeters (e.g., holes).
+This has minimal visual impact and is usually left disabled unless inner seam quality is a priority.

-### Role-based wipe speed
+### Role based wipe speed

 Controls the speed of a wipe motion, i.e., how fast the nozzle will move over a printed area to "clean" it before traveling to another area of the model.
 It is recommended to turn this option on, to ensure the nozzle performs the wipe motion with the same speed that the feature was printed with.

 ### Wipe speed